tedunderwood/character/train_models/readme.md

 To reproduce the predictive modeling in the article, you'll need all these Python scripts.
 The one you'll probably need to edit is **reproduce_character_models.py**.
 Right now it has paths specific to one machine; you'll need to edit those paths so they point to the place where you have actually stored character files on your machine.

-Once you've done that, you should be able to reproduce particular modeling runs in the article by giving command-line arguments
+Once you've done that, you should be able to reproduce particular modeling runs in the article by giving command-line arguments.

+The usage model is, for instance

+    python3 reproduce_character_models.py decade_grid

 **decade_grid** reproduces Fig 7